 The above phrases: {\em mental objects} and {\em mathematical ideas} are not clear.
 Actually, in the univalent foundations, these mental objects (as homotopy types) are yet another formal theory.
 It seems that the main problem here is the lack of a grounding (concrete semantics) of these mental objects and mathematical ideas.
 The concept of equality (relation) plays extremely important role in ML TT and HoTT.
 However, a formal axiomatic description of the notion of equality of two object of the same type, and then higher order equality is not sufficient to comprehend the essence of the notion of equality and in general of the notion of relation.
-The homotopy origins of HoTT are interesting and will be discussed in the Section \ref{Continuum}, whereas a grounding for the notion of relation is proposed in Section \ref{relacje}.

-The proposed Universe is not yet another formal theory of types.
-It is intended to be a grounding for some formal theories as well as a generic method for constructing objects corresponding to data structures in programming.

-It seems that the same idea was investigated at least since the beginning of the XX century.
-However, it was done in formal ways by Church lambda calculus, Curry combinatory logic, G\"{o}del System T, Grzegorczyk System, Martin Lof TT, Girard System F, and Coquand CoIC to mention only the most prominent works.
-The Universe is an attempt to understand these formal theories.
-Hence, once it is presented, it should be grasped as simple and obvious.